voodoo12345/credits-docs/source/dapp.rst

         fqdn = 'works.credits.balance'
         default_factory = int

-This model is describing balances and enforces it's values to be integer.
+This model is describing balances and enforces its values to be an integer.

 .. _dapp-transforms: